hcosta/mlvlab/mlvlab/envs/ant_scout_v1/README.md

 [![en](https://img.shields.io/badge/Lang-EN-red.svg)](./README.md)
 [![es](https://img.shields.io/badge/Lang-ES-lightgrey.svg)](./README_es.md)

-This file documents the `mlv/AntScout-v1` environment, also known as "The Lost Colony".
+This file documents the `mlv/AntScout-v1` environment, also known as "Scout Lookout".

 <img src="../../../docs/ant_scout_v1/mode_view_en.jpg" alt="view mode" width="100%">

 ## Description

-In this environment, an agent (the ant) is placed on a 15x15 grid.
+In this environment, an agent (the ant) is placed on a 10x10 grid.
 The ant's objective is to find its colony (the goal) in the minimum number of steps possible, while avoiding obstacles scattered throughout the map.

 This is a classic **Grid World navigation problem**, designed to teach the fundamentals of tabular reinforcement learning.